 Giving your kids a leg up in life is more crucial than ever.
 You can do that by building generational wealth, which you can pass on to your children to enhance their lives and the lives of future generations.

 What is Generational Wealth?

-It’s a wealth transfer from one generation to the next, whether that be in the form of billions of dollars, a college education, a home, a car, or even a cell phone.
+It’s a wealth transfer from generation to generation, which can take the form of billions of dollars, a college education, a home, a car, or even a cell phone.

 How is Generational Wealth Created?

-Generational wealth is created in exactly the same way that regular wealth is created.
-Smart investing, asset building, and frugal living are some great examples.
-Most people who build generational wealth do so with housing.
-Mom and dad by a home, and forty years later, the home is completely paid off and has appreciated nicely in value.
+Members of the middle class often build their generational wealth through housing.
+Mom and Dad buy a home, and forty years later, the house is completely paid off and has appreciated nicely in value.
 They gift the home to their two children, who now have an asset they can sell.